Author

 William Hubbard

-William Hubbard (1621–1704) was a prominent Puritan minister and historian whose theological writings shaped early New England religious thought during the latter half of the seventeenth century.
-His sermon *The Happiness of a People in the Wisdom of Their Rulers Directing and in the Obedience of Their Brethren Attending unto What Israel Ought to Do* exemplifies the covenantal theology central to Puritan political philosophy, arguing for the mutual obligations between magistrates and subjects within a divinely ordered commonwealth.
-As both a clergyman in Salem, Massachusetts, and author of the first comprehensive history of New England, Hubbard bridged theological discourse and historical narrative, establishing himself as a key intellectual figure in articulating the religious foundations of Puritan colonial society.
+William Hubbard (1621–1704) was a prominent Congregationalist minister and historian whose theological writings shaped early New England Puritan thought during the latter half of the seventeenth century.
+His sermon *The Happiness of a People in the Wisdom of Their Rulers Directing and in the Obedience of Their Brethren Attending unto What Israel Ought to Do* exemplifies the covenantal political theology of Massachusetts Bay, articulating the interconnected duties of magistrates and subjects within a divinely ordained commonwealth.
+As both a spiritual leader and chronicler of New England's early history, Hubbard's work bridged ecclesiastical and civil authority, reflecting the Puritan vision of a unified Christian society governed by scriptural principles.

 Works in the Library